How To Value A Real Estate Brokerage?

 Discounted Cash Flow is an income-based approach that allows you to generate value through cash flow stream, discount rate, and long-term business valuation.

-Experts and appraisers acknowledge it as the most accurate way to value any business because of its strengths.
+Experts and appraisers acknowledge it as the most accurate way to value any business.

 One is that they base the estimation on the business earning power and risk, whether small or large.